kellyclemmensen/CXSProj1/README.md

 ### Overview
 The main purpose of this network is to expose a load-balanced and monitored instance of DVWA, the D*mn Vulnerable Web Application.
 ELK Stack is implemented for the purposes of doing investigation into log and system module activity.
-This implementation leverages Infrastructure as a Service (IAAS) to build the environment in which DVWA web sites and the ELK stack implement is built on.
+This implementation leverages Infrastructure as a Service (IAAS) to build the environment in which DVWA web sites and the ELK stack implementation is built on.

 This document describes the environment built and tasks completed, in sequence to fully implement a working environment.